infinitered/ignite/README.md

 #### Generate a listview: `ignite generate listview HotDates`
 * React Native listview container with easy step-by-step instructions on how to get started with an easy list template.

+#### Generate a redux: `ignite generate redux Login`
+* Generate a reducer with three actions and three types: `request`, `success` and `failure`, all hooked together into a reducer.

+#### Generate a saga: `ignite generate saga Login`
+* Generate a saga - the generated example handles connecting to a third party api.
+Designed for use in tandem with redux generator.

 #### Generate a mapview: `ignite generate mapview MapScreen`
 * react-native-maps container, component, and map helpers with easy step-by-step instructions on how to get started with an simple map screen.